centrifuge/documentation/docs/use/govern/governance_proxy_and_delegation/index.md

 If wallet A delegates tokens to wallet B, then every time wallet B votes in a referendum, it automatically votes with the predetermined amount and conviction from wallet A.

-Note that OpenSquare Snapshots do not support delegation - only Governance Proxies.
+Note that OpenSquare Snapshots do not support delegation - but you can vote with proxies.

 ## How to create a Governance Proxy